yrp604/rappel/README.md

 ```

 In theory you can also compile an armv7 binary this way, but I really doubt it will work.
 For rappel to function, the architecture of the main rappel binary must match that of the process it creates, and the host must be able to run binaries of this architecture.

+The LLVM assembler is also available for amd64 hosts.
+To use it, you must pass `ARCH=amd64_llvm` when building rappel; by default, the nasm assembler will be used.
+To specify a custom path for the LLVM 3.8 `llvm-config` utility in your build environment, the `LLVM_CONFIG` variable may also be specified.
+Note: unlike nasm, the LLVM assembler uses AT&T syntax -- operations on x86 will differ from Intel's documentation.
+See the [GNU as documentation](https://sourceware.org/binutils/docs/as/i386_002dVariations.html#i386_002dVariations) for details.

 ## Running